-The respondents were also sampled on perception of environmental problems that they contend with.
+The respondents were also sampled on their perception of environmental problems that they contend with.
 This is important as it will go a long way in determining acceptability or otherwise of probable amelioration strategies.
 Identified traffic related problems were ranked as: Poor road width, road congestion, parking problems, street hawkers and road accidents on Akure roads in that order.
 Arising from these, the study sought out their opinions about some management strategies.
 It is empirically evident that the intracity traveler will welcome strategies that will aid throughput on the highways.
-Fifty three percent of the respondents welcome articulate auto car restraint especially for private cars in the central areas as good development.
+53% of the respondents welcome articulate auto car restraint especially for private cars in the central areas as good development.
 Also, over 90% of the respondents express fears about the new market structure as regards the insufficient parking provision.
 This is viewed as capable of aggravating an already bad situation if amendments are not made to the parking facility in this high trip attracting land use area.
+Other issues suggested include a caution on the land use dynamics in the central areas where old units are pulled down to be replaced by new high rise traffic generating uses.